tomhendra/courses/udemy--master-the-coding-interview/README.md

 - Arrays are allocated in adjacent blocks of memory when created, but there is no way to guarantee that later adding to the array will use more adjacent blocks.
 Static arrays solve this problem.
 - Dynamic arrays allow us to copy and rebuild an array at a new location in memory, with more memory if required.
 - JavaScript arrays work like dynamic arrays and automatically allocate memory.
+- We can create our own data structures, any we want from scratch.